 Godot Perch came to Hollow Creek Farm in 2002.
 Perch was headed for slaughter for human consumption overseas and arrived with five other PMU foals.
 These are foals born to mares whose sole job is to produce urine for pharmaceutical companies.

 Perch was quite a handful and not ready for adoption until he started a rigorous training program.
-He now enjoys playing soccer, tag, fetch, responds to voice commands and has problem-solving skills.
+He enjoyed playing soccer, tag, fetch, responded to voice commands and had problem-solving skills.

-Perch stands 16.3hh and is as gentle as a lamb.
-His training continues and he is our PMU Ambassador.
-He helps teach other horses that humans are not scary.
-He is a Percheron-Thoroughbred cross and is by far one of the smartest horses we’ve had the pleasure of spending time with.
-He has issues accepting other horses into his herd, which prevented him from finding a home.
+He was a Percheron-Thoroughbred cross and was by far one of the smartest horses we’ve had the pleasure of spending time with.
+He had issues accepting other horses into his herd, which prevented him from finding a home.

 Perch had a great life and is missed.